Empowering WebAssembly with Thin Kernel Interfaces

 \paragraph{Execution Time}

 Fig. \ref{fig:overhead-runtime-lua}-\ref{fig:overhead-runtime-sqlite} compares the composite execution time of \sysname, Docker, and QEMU.
 As expected of emulators, QEMU is an order of magnitude slower than Docker, which executes at near-native speed directly on the CPU.
-While our \sysname implementation is 2x slower than Docker on average, the startup time is only several milliseconds as opposed to nearly half a second for containers, which requires instantiation of internal layers and \texttt{namespace} isolation.
+While our \sysname implementation's runtime performance (slope of the line) is nearly $2x$ slower than native code and Docker on average, the startup time is only a few milliseconds as opposed to nearly half a second for containers, which requires instantiation of internal layers and \texttt{namespace} isolation.
 We observe a \textit{cross-over point} for each application based on start-up time and relative overheads, before which \sysname is faster than Docker.
-Applications with short-lived execution or those like \emph{Lua}, which executes up to 60\% slower than native in Docker due to frequent memory allocation requests, are hence good candidates for execution in \sysname.
+Applications with short-lived execution or those like \emph{lua}, which execute up to 60\% slower than native in Docker due to frequent memory allocation requests, are hence good candidates for using \sysname as a virtualization solution.

-\paragraph{Summary} \sysname strikes a middle ground between memory and execution overhead between emulation and container technologies with very low startup time.
-Additionally, features like a non-addressible execution stack and CFI provide additional security benefits over container technologies like Docker.
-Finally, as Wasm engines evolve, we envision that the performance gap between Wasm and native execution will be bridged, increasing \sysname reach as a feasible virtualization technique even for compute-intensive workloads.
+\paragraph{Summary} \difftxt{\sysname strikes a middle ground in memory and execution overhead between emulation and container technologies, providing the best of both worlds: rapid startup times comparable to emulation and faster runtime performance comparable to containers.
+Furthermore, non-addressable execution state, ISA-portability, and CFI are guaranteed by Wasm's execution model, providing security benefits beyond default containerization techniques.
+While Wasm, as a relatively new execution platform, still incurs high runtime overheads (consistent with state-of-the-art analysis), we envision that increased proposal standardization~\cite{WasmSimd,WasmRelaxedSimd,WasmTailCall,WasmGc} and compiler/engine enhancements~\cite{yedidia2024lightweight,titzer2024whose} will soon close its performance gap with native execution.
+This will further expand \sysname's reach as a feasible virtualization technique for compute-intensive workloads. }